 Resolving to get someone to rehab is one thing, actually getting them there is another.

 Many people worry that forcing someone to go to rehab might have a negative outcome.
 However, it might not always be possible to get them to enroll voluntarily.
 Sometimes you are left with no option other than to force them to get treatment.
 For instance, they could be neglecting their responsibilities including their familial ones, and might risk losing custody of their children if they don’t change.
-Or perhaps, you fear that they could compromise their health if they don’t overcome their addiction.
+Or perhaps, you fear they could compromise their health if they don’t overcome their addiction.

 Sometimes all an individual struggling with addiction needs is a push in the right direction.
 There are two ways to go about giving that push:

 This is one route to take if a person suffering from alcohol or substance abuse is a danger to themselves or others.
 It is also referred to as court-ordered rehab.
 In this case, the court orders an individual with substance use disorder to enroll in a rehab center and they have no choice but to do so.
 While the laws governing involuntary commitment are not in place in all states, things are changing.
-This method has some drawbacks however, because reliable and substantial evidence is required showing that the person’s addiction is potentially harmful to themselves or others and this can be difficult to obtain.
+This method has some drawbacks.
+However, reliable and substantial evidence is required showing that the person’s addiction is potentially harmful to themselves or others and this can be difficult to obtain.

 Holding an Intervention